-IPA's membership comprises some 60 organisations from approximately 50 countries in Africa, Asia, Australia, Europe and the Americas.
+IPA's membership comprises 64 organisations from 59 countries in Africa, Asia, Australia, Europe and the Americas.
 Reading through the pages of this section, you will find out more about IPA's membership and how to become a member of IPA.

 Click here to download the full list (as a PDF) of IPA members with mailing addresses.

 National book and journal publishers associations can participate in the work of IPA as "Regular Members".
 International publishers organisations with specialised publishing interests as well as international regional publishers associations may become IPA "Associate Members".
 Individual publishing houses can only become IPA members under limited circumstances.
 For more about IPA Membership and the different membership categories, please click here.

 Current membership includes some 61 publishers' organisations from approximately 50 countries.
 This includes the international regional publisher associations from Latin America (GIE), the Arab countries (APU), Africa (APNET), and Europe (FEP), as well as specialist publishers associations such as the International Association of Scientific, Technical, and Medical Publishers (STM) and the International Federation of Scholarly Publishers (IFSP).